readthedocs/readthedocs.org/docs/alternate_domains.rst

 RTFD.org
 ---------

 You can also use <slug>.rtfd.org as a short URL for the front page of your subdomain'd site.
 For example, http://pip.rtfd.org redirects to it's documentation page.
-We're looking for more fun ways to use this domain, so feel free to suggestion an idea.
+We're looking for more fun ways to use this domain, so feel free to suggest an idea.